ioakowuah/Environment-Impact-of-Food-Production-Analysis-Project/README.md

 * Animal-based foods dominate eutrophication – Beef, fish, and cheese are top contributors to water pollution.

 * Farm stage is the largest emitter – Followed by land-use change and animal feed production.

+## Recommendations

+* Encourage clients and stakeholders to reduce beef and dairy consumption, as these are the highest contributors to carbon emissions and eutrophication.

+* Work with farmers to optimize farm emissions, since the farm stage contributes most to emissions.

+* Support companies in adopting sustainable packaging and transport methods to cut down secondary emissions.

+* Run awareness campaigns to show the environmental footprint of different food types, helping consumers make informed choices.

+* Target interventions on high-emission and high-land-use clusters (e.g., beef, lamb, dairy) for maximum environmental benefit.